kiranvshah/little-man-computer/server/README.md

 ## Structure

-- `compile_assembly.py` contains the logic for processing user-written assembly code into cleaned-up assembly code, and also the contents of the LMC's memory and registers before running.
+- `compile_assembly.py` contains the logic for processing user-written assembly code into cleaned-up assembly code (known as object code), and also the contents of the LMC's memory and registers before running (machine code).
 - `test_compile_assembly.py` contains unit tests for `compile_assembly.py`.
 - `computer.py` contains the logic for running programs, including the fetch-decode-execute cycle.
+- `server.py` contains the code for the Flask server.
 - `run_server.sh` is a script that runs the Flask server.
-- `server.py` contains the code for the Flask server.

 ## Setup